korilium/korilium/README.md

 # Hi, I'm a financial planner enthusiast with an actuarial background

-Most of my free time is wasted on how to build better financial planning tools.
-It has become a hobby and I hope it does not evolve into an obsession.
+Most of my time is focused around building better financial planning tools.
+It has become a hobby.
 My favorite language is Julia.

 ## Stats